wntrblm/Sol/user_guide/docs/index.md

 Now that you know the basics it's time to get familiar with customizing the program that's running on Sol.

 Sol should show up both as a MIDI output device **and** a small external drive named `CIRCUITPY`.
 In that drive, you should find a file named `code.py`.
-Sol runs [CircuitPython](https://circuitpython.org) which means that its firmware is written in the approachable [Python](https://python.org) programming language and you don't need any special knowledge or compilers to make changes to it.
+Sol runs [CircuitPython][CircuitPython] which means that its firmware is written in the approachable [Python](https://python.org) programming language and you don't need any special knowledge or compilers to make changes to it.
 So, open up that file in your favorite text editor, we're going to make some changes!

 If you don't have a text editor - that's okay!
 While you could use Notepad (Windows) or TextEdit (Mac), these can sometimes have issues with CircuitPython devices like Sol.
 I'd recommend [installing Mu](https://learn.adafruit.com/welcome-to-circuitpython/installing-mu-editor) if you're new to this whole world.
 You can read more about editing code for CircuitPython in [Adafruit's guide](https://learn.adafruit.com/welcome-to-circuitpython/creating-and-editing-code).